 This is becoming a bit of a cliche on sci-fi shows.
 The parents wander off to do some task, and the children are left up to their own devices, and get into some easily avoidable predicaments.
 I realize this makes for good drama, but sometimes it’s so infuriating to watch.

 Caugh, Carl, Caugh – I watch sci-fi shows where a lot of parents have no clue what their children are up to.
-Stranger Things – awesome show, but those parents need some Dr. Phil
+Stranger Things – excellent show, but those parents need some Dr. Phil

 My initial reaction is, why are these parents so naive?
 How do you not know sending 100 children to earth is going to evolve into some real-world version of Lord of the Flies.
 Leaving your kids alone with an alien robot should send up red flags, long before “Danger, Will Robinson” sounds.